vhesener/Closures/README.md

 ### **Manual**

 Download or clone the project files found in the [master branch](https://github.com/vhesener/Closures).
-Drag and drop all .swift files located in the 'Closures' subdirectory into your Xcode project.
+Drag and drop all .swift files located in the 'Closures/Source' subdirectory into your Xcode project.
 Check the option *Copy items if needed*.

 ***